 SMART Boards can make your ideas come to life with the ability to write directly on the screen and save them for the future.

 Each SMART Board room features a large screen, 75 inch SMART Board and wireless mouse and keyboard.
-The rooms also have large whiteboards and video conferencing capabilities.
+The rooms also have large whiteboards.